SunnyCryptoProjects/param_builder/README.md

 Param builder
 ---
-This is a crate to build param lists.
-The idea is that you can implement AsParams for structs that represent parts of a param list for postgres sql queries.
+This is a crate for building the param list for postgresql.